aakash140799/Algorithms/StableMatching/3. Stable Roommate Problem/README.md

 they are not.*

     To prove Lemma3.1, let (ai, bi) are partner in some stable matching.
-    1. since ai is proposing bi, by Col3.3, ai must be last on bi's preference list.
+    1. since ai is proposing bi, by Col(3.3), ai must be last on bi's preference list.
-    2. since bi is second on ai-1's preference list, by Col3.4, bi's preference list must contains ai-1.
+    2. since bi is second on ai-1's preference list, by Col(3.4), bi's preference list must contains ai-1.
-    3. by 1, bi prefer ai-1 over ai.
-To keep the matching stable, ai-1 must be partners with bi-1, since ai-1 prefer only bi-1 over bi.
+    3. by (1), bi prefer ai-1 over ai.
+To keep the matching stable, ai-1 must be partners with bi-1, since ai-1 prefer only bi-1 over bi, ai-1 must be paired with bi-1 only.
     4. hence following the arguments, all (ai, bi) must be paired

-    - Let A = {a1, ..., an} and B = {b1, ..., bn}.
+    Let A = {a1, ..., an} and B = {b1, ..., bn}.
 If A ^ B != NULL, then there is some ak == bj, then
-    it is impossible for ak to have its first preference, then by lemma3.1, A ^ B != NULL, implies that none of ai and bi can be partners, so we may assume that A ^ B == NULL.
+    it is impossible for ak to have its first preference, then by lemma(3.1), A ^ B != NULL, implies that none of ai and bi can be partners, so we may assume that A ^ B == NULL.

-    - Suppose that M is a stable matching, in which all ai and bi are partners.
+    Suppose that M is a stable matching, in which all ai and bi are partners.
 Let us consider matching M' in which all ai are partnered with bi+1
-    1 Clearly each person in B obtain a better person, since ai was last on their preference list.
+        Clearly each person in B obtain a better person, since ai was last on their preference list.
 Only person having worse partners are in A, hence instability if exists must be in A.

         if ai prefer ,say x over bi+1, then there are three conditions possible.
-    a)  ai and x were partners in M, hence x == bi.
-Since bi prefer ai-1 over ai, hence no unstability.
+        -  ai and x were partners in M, hence x == bi.
+Since bi prefer ai-1 over ai, hence no unstability in M'.
-    b)  ai also prefer x to bi, in which case x is not in ai's reduced preference list.
-In this case, x must have rejected ai before by receiving a better proposal from someone elese. hence can't form a stable pairing with ai.
+        -  ai also prefer x to bi, in which case x is not in ai's reduced preference list.
+In this case, by explicitly or col(3.2), x must have rejected ai before by receiving a better proposal from someone else.
+Hence x is not willing to pair with ai.
-    c)  ai prefers bi to x, hence x lies between bi and bi+1, but is not present in ai's reduced preference list.
-Even in that case, x must have received a better proposal than ai, then will not be willing to pair with ai.
+        -  ai prefers bi to x, hence x lies between bi and bi+1, but is not present in ai's reduced preference list.
+Even in that case, x must have received a better proposal than ai, then will not be willing to pair with ai.`

+    Hence if M is a stable matching , there is no unstability in M'.

 Col4.1. *If the original problem instance admits a stable matching, then there is a stable matching after applying the reduction operation.*